Justice and Correctional Services Minister Ronald Lamola has on Monday told members of Parliament the release of 19,000 prisoners was necessary.

 Lamola gave Parliament’s justice and correctional services committee a political overview of his department’s plan.

-He said it was informed by the number of positive tests picked up in some Eastern Cape and the Western Cape prisons.
+He said it was informed by the number of positive tests picked up in some Eastern Cape and Western Cape prisons.

 Lamola said although the virus has infected less than 1% of the prison population, overcrowding was a threat that would undermine efforts to fight the virus.